Soil contamination: Exposure pathways

-However, some studies estimate that 90% of exposure is through eating contaminated food.
+However, some studies estimate that 90% of human exposure is through eating contaminated food.

 Consequences

 Health consequences from exposure to soil contamination vary greatly depending on pollutant type, the pathway of attack, and the vulnerability of the exposed population.
-Researchers suggest that pesticides and heavy metals in soil may harm cardiovascular health, including inflammation and change in the body's internal clock.
+Researchers suggest that pesticides and heavy metals in soil may harm cardiovascular health, including inflammation and change in the body's circadian rhythm.

-Chronic exposure to chromium, lead, and other metals, petroleum, solvents, and many pesticide and herbicide formulations can be carcinogenic, can cause congenital disorders, or can cause other chronic health conditions.
+Chronic exposure to chromium, lead, and other metals, petroleum, solvents, and many pesticide and herbicide formulations can be carcinogenic (mutagenic), can cause congenital disorders, or other chronic diseases.
 Industrial or human-made concentrations of naturally occurring substances, such as nitrate and ammonia associated with livestock manure from agricultural operations, have also been identified as health hazards in soil and groundwater.

 Chronic exposure to benzene at sufficient concentrations is known to be associated with a higher incidence of leukemia.
 Mercury and cyclodienes are known to induce higher incidences of kidney damage and some irreversible diseases.
 PCBs and cyclodienes are linked to liver toxicity.
-Organophosphates and carbonates can cause a chain of responses leading to neuromuscular blockage.
+Organophosphates can cause a chain of responses leading to neuromuscular blockage.
 Many chlorinated solvents induce liver changes, kidney changes, and depression of the central nervous system.
-There is an entire spectrum of further health effects such as headache, nausea, fatigue, eye irritation and skin rash for the above cited and other chemicals.
-At sufficient dosages a large number of soil contaminants can cause death by exposure via direct contact, inhalation or ingestion of contaminants in groundwater contaminated through soil.
+There is an entire spectrum of further health effects such as headache, nausea, fatigue, eye irritation and skin rash for the above cited and other chemicals, including those commonly used in agriculture.
+At sufficient dosages a large number of soil contaminants can cause death by exposure via direct contact, inhalation or ingestion.

-The Scottish Government has commissioned the Institute of Occupational Medicine to undertake a review of methods to assess risk to human health from contaminated land.
-The overall aim of the project is to work up guidance that should be useful to Scottish Local Authorities in assessing whether sites represent a significant possibility of significant harm (SPOSH) to human health.
-It is envisaged that the output of the project will be a short document providing high level guidance on health risk assessment with reference to existing published guidance and methodologies that have been identified as being particularly relevant and helpful.
-The project will examine how policy guidelines have been developed for determining the acceptability of risks to human health and propose an approach for assessing what constitutes unacceptable risk in line with the criteria for SPOSH as defined in the legislation and the Scottish Statutory Guidance.